Short Answer (quick read):

 - Firewall, intrusion detection system etc: In addition to the secure configuration of the applications and the installation of patches, appropriate security software such as a firewall or an intrusion detection system should be installed and safely configured.

 - Monitoring of availability: It can happen that the server fails.
 This can be a hardware defect, a failed update or a targeted attack from outside.
-So you have to use server monitoring software to ensure that all services are available.
+So you have to use monitoring software to ensure that all services are available.
 In the event of a failure, you should consider how quickly you can react to fix the problem.
 Also keep in mind that the failure may happen at night, on the weekend, or during your vacation.

 Having an unmanaged VPS is too much of a hassle for me, especially since a failure can happen at the worst time.
 That’s why I use shared web hosting or a managed VPS for almost all web projects.
 I have rented unmanaged vServers only for a few special applications, which are, however, less critical.

-- Operation of any server application: With shared web hosting and managed servers, you have to use the server software provided by the provider.
-Installation of your own server applications, such as, for example, a Redis server, is usually not possible.
+- Operation of any application: With shared web hosting and managed servers, you have to use the software provided by the provider.
+Installation of your own applications, such as, for example, a Redis server, is usually not possible.
 This is also the main reason why some people decide to run their own server.

 - Better performance through individual configurations: Shared web hosting and managed servers usually come with a configuration that can be used flexibly for as many customers as possible.
 Special adjustments are not possible.
-However, if you have the knowledge, you can get a significant performance boost by configuring the server applications while, on the other hand, if you leave the configuration in the factory settings, the shot can backfire: For example, you should make some settings in MySQL in order to get a fast database server.
+However, if you have the knowledge, you can get a significant performance boost by configuring the applications while, on the other hand, if you leave the configuration in the factory settings, the shot can backfire: For example, you should make some settings in MySQL in order to get a fast database.
 Without these adjustments, the MySQL server can be very slow under certain circumstances, slower than with managed servers.

-- Server caching mechanisms: Caching mechanisms are often quite limited with shared web hosting / managed servers.
+- Caching mechanisms: Caching mechanisms are often quite limited with shared web hosting / managed servers.
 As long as you understand your company’s application, you can get a significant performance improvement out of the appropriate caching mechanism.
 Popular caching mechanisms for web applications are e.g. Varnish or Fastcgi-Cache from Nginx.
 However, setting up the caching mechanisms can require some technical knowledge.

 You can choose between the following variants for your own server: